ismo-karkkainen/datalackeytools/README.md

 action you can then use in conditional statement to act accordingly.
 DatalackeyIO also keeps track of processes and data by tracking notifications.

+# Requirements

+Datalackey executable must be available.
+Originally this was written for Ruby 2.6 but at the moment tests are run on whatever version of ruby is available on each platform.

 # Testing

 You need to build, test and install the gem before other tests.
 In short: